What is a Baby-Friendly Hospital?

 The purpose of having the baby room-in with mom is because it allows families to learn about their baby; in so doing, they will be able to ask any questions they have relating to baby care, initiate breastfeeding, etc. When babies are cared for by the nursing staff, parents may be sent home without much knowledge of baby care.

 Support for Feeding Baby

-A baby-friendly hospital will assess the baby’s feeding so that any early issues can be solved quickly.
+A baby-friendly hospital will assess the infant’s feeding so that any early issues can be solved quickly.
 An on-staff IBCLC (International Board Certified Lactation Consultant) will assist with breastfeeding.